acumos/system-integration/docs/oneclick-deploy/user-guide.rst

     Grafana as a data visualization tool, for monitoring the Acumos platform's resources at the k8s level.
 Also deploys Grafana dashboards in the dashboards folder.
-  * setup-docker.sh: script to setup the docker version used for docker-based platform deployment and interaction.
+  * setup_docker.sh: script to setup the docker version used for docker-based platform deployment and interaction.
-  * setup-kubectl.sh: script to setup the kubectl tool used by other scripts and the user to manage and interact with generic k8s based deployments.
+  * setup_kubectl.sh: script to setup the kubectl tool used by other scripts and the user to manage and interact with generic k8s based deployments.
-  * setup-pv.sh: script to setup host-based persistent volumes for use with docker and k8s-based platform deployments.
+  * setup_pv.sh: script to setup host-based persistent volumes for use with docker and k8s-based platform deployments.

 Release Scope